jbakse/compform_site/content/tiles/index.md

 Early computer games were often severely constrained by available storage, memory, and processing power.
 Super Mario Bros for the NES had only 40 kilobytes of storage for everything: the game code, character and world art, and music.

-This single screenshot of Mario dying in world 1_1 is 8 kilobytes alone.
+This single screenshot of Mario dying in World 1-1 is 8 kilobytes alone.
 ![Super Mario Bros 1-1](./figures/smb_1_1.png){scale pixel}

 This is possible because SMB builds the world from a small set of reusable tiles that can be re-colored and re-used in multiple ways.
 For example, the bush and the cloud in the screenshot above use the same tiles with different palettes.
 Below is a dump of the tiles and palettes used in SMB.